The Wayans Bros.: Syndication

 Warner Bros.
 Domestic Television Distribution handles syndication distribution of the series.
 In September 1999, after the series was cancelled by The WB, the series began airing in off network syndication nationwide.

-At that same time, Chicago based national cable superstation WGN began airing reruns of the series, airing the series until 2002 (when its broadcast syndication run also ended); WGN (both the local Chicago feed and the national superstation feed) aired The Wayans Bros. in first run form from 1995 to 1999, when WGN (whose local Chicago feed was an affiliate of the network) carried WB programming nationally to make The WB available to markets where a local affiliate did not exist (The Wayans Bros. is one of three WB series to have aired on WGN in both first run and syndication form; The Parent 'Hood, 7th Heaven and Sister, Sister being the others).
+At that same time, Chicago based national cable superstation WGN began airing reruns of the series, airing the series until 2002 (when its broadcast syndication run also ended); WGN (both the local Chicago feed and the national superstation feed) aired The Wayans Bros. in first run form from 1995 to 1999, when WGN (whose local Chicago feed was an affiliate of the network) carried WB programming nationally to make The WB available to markets where a local affiliate did not exist (The Wayans Bros. is one of three WB series to have aired on WGN in both first run and syndication form; The Parent 'Hood, 7th Heaven, and Sister, Sister being the others).

 In 2006, reruns began airing on BET, after a four-year absence, where it ran until 2007.
-In 2007, reruns of the series aired on Ion Television, where it ran until 2008.
-Since then, several Viacom networks, including MTV2, VH1 and BET Her have run the series in continuous rotation.
+In 2007, reruns of the series aired on Ion Television where it ran until 2008.
+Since then, several Viacom networks, including MTV2, VH1, and BET Her have run the series in continuous rotation.
 As of 2023, reruns air frequently on VH1.
-All five seasons of the show stream on HBO Max and BET+.
+It has also aired on Dabl, airing from May 6 to September 30, 2024 and made its return on October 6, 2025.
+All five seasons of the show were available to stream on HBO Max and BET+, but as of 2025, it isn't available on any streaming service.